Servicemembers’ Group Life Insurance, also known as SGLI, is a term life insurance policy offered to:

 The Service-Disabled Veterans Insurance (S-DVI) program was established in 1951 to assist those with VA-rated service-connected disabilities.
 S-DVI is available in a variety of plans that include term insurance options.
 S-DVI has a maximum coverage amount of $10,000.

-VA Assistance With Servicemembers Group Life Insurance and Online Will Prep
+VA Assistance With Servicemembers’ Group Life Insurance and Online Will Preparation

 SGLI Facts You Should Know

 There are plenty of half-truths and myths about SGLI coverage.
-For example, did you know that some mistakenly believed that SGLI would not pay in cases where the service member was killed on duty while wearing privately-obtained body armor?
+For example, some mistakenly believed that SGLI will not pay in cases where the service member was killed on duty while wearing privately obtained body armor.

-The VA official site reminds, “SGLI claims are paid regardless of body armor or helmet type.
+The VA official site states, “SGLI claims are paid regardless of body armor or helmet type.
 Wearing body armor or a helmet is not a requirement for a SGLI claim to be paid.”

-Another SGLI myth; that the policy won’t pay surviving beneficiaries if the service member dies in an accident and not wearing a safety belt or seat belt.
-This is also not true; SGLI pays the claim regardless.
+Another SGLI myth is that the policy won’t pay surviving beneficiaries if the service member dies in an accident while not wearing a seat belt.
+This is false SGLI will still pay the claim.

-Does SGLI pay out regardless of the circumstances?
-Some mistakenly believe there are “war exclusions” or “terrorism exclusions” that would prevent payment of SGLI to a beneficiary.
-But there are no such exclusions.
+Some mistakenly believe there are war exclusions or terrorism exclusions that would prevent payment of SGLI to a beneficiary, but there are no such exclusions.
 SGLI claims are also paid no matter where the service member dies.
-There are no “blackout” areas, “no-go” zones, etc.
+There are no blackout areas or no-go zones.

-According to the Department of Veterans Affairs, “If you are a Reservist or a National Guard member and have been assigned to a unit in which you are scheduled to perform at least 12 periods of inactive duty that is creditable for retirement purposes, full-time SGLI coverage is in effect 365 days of the year.
+According to the VA, “If you are a Reservist or a National Guard member and have been assigned to a unit in which you are scheduled to perform at least 12 periods of inactive duty that is creditable for retirement purposes, full-time SGLI coverage is in effect 365 days of the year.
 You are also covered for 120 days following separation or release from duty.”

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter for Air Force Television News